marwamc/a_very_basic_etl/README.md

 In this project, a simple ETL based on make targets is demo'ed    <br/>

 ### Dependencies
-The only requirement is to develop and run this project is [Docker](https://www.docker.com/) <br/>
+The only requirement to develop and run this project is [Docker](https://www.docker.com/). <br/>
 I run Ubuntu 18.04 LTS and this is [my favorite resource](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-18-04) on how to set up docker on Ubuntu.

 #### Project Runtime
 This ETL runs on the latest [postgres docker image](https://hub.docker.com/_/postgres) <br/>
 The setup, orchestration and running  of the DB container, is handled as a make target. <br/>
-The SQL files are executed using the bundled psql client in the psotgres docker image.
+The SQL files are executed using the psql client bundled in the postgres docker image.

 ### How to run:
-In this project (peg_etl) directory, run the following commands:
+In this project (etl_by_makefile) directory, run the following commands:

     1)  make db
     2)  make etl